DIGIctf/CTF-SpaceHeroes-Buzzs-secret-watch-2/README.md

-# CTF - SpaceHeroesBuzzs secret watch 2
+# CTF - SpaceHeroes Buzzs secret watch 2

 This was my favorite CTF challenge.
 I created a script that told me the RGB hex value from an image with x,y coordinates to determine the binary code.